marsortino/giotool/README.md

 This repository contains a demonstration of an Artificial Neural Network (ANN)-based approach for optimizing parallel I/O in FLASH.
 The model predicts MPI I/O performance given simulation parameters and system-level indicators, and suggests the configuration expected to provide the best efficiency.

+**N.b** Since the model has been trained on Pleiadi OACT, it can correctly guess there.

 ---

 ## How to Run the Demo